Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Reasonable Authority Figure: She is the second-in-command of the Dora Milaje and a part-time traveling security chief for the Royal Family and in spite of her tense moment with Black Widow in Civil War, she is okay with working with her to fight Thanos' forces in Earth's defense in Infinity War.

-- The Rival: She seems to be one for Black Widow given their brief stand-off in Civil War of who's the better Action Girl (or on a wider scale, who is the better seasoned Amazon Brigade, the Cold War/World War II-dated Black Widow namesake of Legacy Characters or the centuries-long Dora Milaje).
+- The Rival: She seems to be one for Black Widow given their brief stand-off in Civil War of who is the better seasoned Amazon Brigade, the Cold War/World War II-dated Black Widow namesake of Legacy Characters or the centuries-long Dora Milaje.
 However, by the time they meet again in Infinity War, it seems to be downplayed as they do not show any hostility towards each other at all and are both seemed to be okay with working together as a team against Thanos' forces, indicating it's simply a Friendly Rivalry, though this could be due to her superior Okoye teaming together with Black Widow to fight side by side on the front lines meaning if Okoye is cool with working Black Widow, so does Ayo too.

 - To Be Lawful or Good: Is the only member of the Dora Milaje to question whether they should intervene when it becomes clear T'Challa is no match for Killmonger in single combat.
 She nonetheless takes no action until Okoye turns on him in the climactic battle.